Supervision and Regulation

 - Guiding Principles on the Internal Total Loss-absorbing Capacity of G-SIBs ("Internal TLAC") (issued in December and available at www.fsb.org/wp-content/uploads/Guiding-Principles-on-the-Internal-Total-Loss-absorbing-Capacity-of-G-SIBs.pdf).

 In 2016, the Federal Reserve continued its active participation in the activities of the CPMI, a forum in which central banks promote the safety and efficiency of payment, clearing, settlement, and related arrangements.
 In conducting its work on financial market infrastructures and market-related reforms, the CPMI often coordinates with IOSCO.
 Over the course of 2016, CPMI-IOSCO continued to monitor implementation of the Principles for financial market infrastructures published in 2012 and produce further guidance on these principles in order to enhance the resilience of central counterparties.
 In addition, the CPMI-IOSCO advanced work on the harmonization of data elements reported to trade repositories.
 The CPMI and CPMI-IOSCO issued several final and consultative reports as well as research reports in 2016.
 Additional information is available at

 International Association of Insurance Supervisors

-The Federal Reserve continued its participation in 2019 in the development of international supervisory standards and guidance to ensure that they best meet the needs of the U.S. insurance market.
-The Federal Reserve participates actively in standard-setting at the IAIS in consultation and collaboration with state insurance regulators, the National Association of Insurance Commissioners, and the Federal Insurance Office to present a coordinated U.S. voice in these processes.
+The Federal Reserve continued its participation in 2016 in the development of international supervisory standards and guidance to ensure that they best meet the needs of the U.S. insurance market.
+The Federal Reserve continues to participate actively in standard setting at the IAIS in consultation and collaboration with state insurance regulators, the NAIC, and the Federal Insurance Office to present a coordinated U.S. voice in these processes.
 The Federal Reserve's participation focuses on those aspects most relevant to the supervision of FSOC-designated insurance firms and in research and analysis related to financial stability topics.